Financial-Times/dotcom-page-kit/packages/dotcom-ui-layout/README.md

 # @financial-times/dotcom-ui-layout

-This package provides and an abstraction over the header and footer navigation UI components for FT.com.
+This package provides an abstraction over the header and footer navigation UI components for FT.com.

 ## Getting started